-Fibers consisting the SciFi-detectors were pulled out from the detection volume and were connected to the IIT systems in various manner (See Figs.2.19, 2.20 and 2.22).
+Fibers consisting the SciFi-detectors were pulled out from the detection volume and were connected to the IIT systems in various manner (See Figs.14, 15 and 17).
 To get the original track image at the detection volume, the image obtained with the CCD must be reconstructed after the calibration.
 By accumulating many calibrated images obtained during the experiment on one image, the shape of each fiber-bundle or each mono-fiber sheet can be identified on the image.
 The position of each fiber-bundle and each mono-fiber sheet on the calibrated image was measured using these accumulated images.
 The reconstruction parameters were determined for each fiber-bundle or each mono-fiber sheet in order to reproduce the position of the fibers at the detection area in the reconstructed image.
-Figure 3.10 shows the accumulated images of the left channel of Fiber-bundle before and after the reconstruction.

-Shown in Fig.3.11(a) is an example of the images obtained with the SciFi-Ublock's right-side CCD.
+Shown in Fig.33(a) is an example of the images obtained with the SciFi-U-block's right-side CCD.
 Tracks viewed from two orthogonal directions are superimposed in one image.
-After applying the reconstruction algorithm, the image of this event becomes as shown in Fig.3.11(b).
+After applying the reconstruction algorithm, the image of this event becomes as shown in Fig.33(b).
 Production and decay of a Ξ^- is clearly seen.
-More details about the reconstruction algorithm are described in Ref.[44].
+More details about the reconstruction algorithm are